-On January 7, 2019, we acquired 100% of the voting equity interest of Dynasty, a provider of advanced artificial intelligence ("AI") solutions for the real estate market.
+On January 7, 2019, we acquired 100% of the voting equity interest of Dynasty, a provider of advanced AI solutions for the real estate market.
 Dynasty offers advanced conversational AI solutions that automate leasing communications, replace manual tasks and help customers grow their portfolios.
 Dynasty's technology is designed to enable operational efficiency in the leasing process including consistent prospect experience, lead conversion, and improved market insights.

 The total purchase consideration was \$60.2 million, subject to certain adjustments, of which \$6.0 million (the "Holdback Amount") was retained by the Company to satisfy any such adjustments, including without limitation certain indemnification claims.
-The balance of the Holdback Amount, less any amount retained (the "Retained Amount") with respect to any unresolved indemnification claims (each, an "Unresolved Claim"), will be released to the stockholders of Dynasty, within three business days after the one-year anniversary of the Closing Date (the "Holdback Release Date").
-If an Unresolved Claim is finally resolved after the Holdback Release Date, then, within three business days after the final resolution of such Unresolved Claim, the balance of the Retained Amount after satisfying such Unresolved Claim, less any amounts associated with all remaining Unresolved Claims, will be released to the Stockholders.
-The Holdback Amount is recorded in other current liabilities on the Condensed Consolidated Balance Sheet as of March 31, 2019.
+The balance of the Holdback Amount, less any amount retained with respect to any unresolved indemnification claims, will be released to the stockholders of Dynasty, within three business days after the one-year anniversary of the Closing Date.
+The Holdback Amount is recorded in other current liabilities on the Condensed Consolidated Balance Sheet as of September 30, 2019.

 The transaction was accounted for using the acquisition method, and as a result, assets acquired and liabilities assumed were recorded at their estimated fair values as of the acquisition date.
+Determining the fair value of assets acquired and liabilities assumed requires management to make significant judgments and estimates, including the selection of valuation methodologies, estimates of future revenue and cash flows, discount rates, the software decay rate and database ramp up rate and the selection of comparable companies.
 We are in the process of finalizing the valuation of the assets.
+Based on additional information obtained during the quarter ended September 30, 2019, we recorded a decrease to the deferred tax liability, net of \$0.1 million with a corresponding decrease to goodwill.
+Additionally, we recorded a working capital adjustment of \$22,000.
 The following table summarizes the preliminary purchase price allocation (in thousands) as well as the estimated useful lives of the acquired intangible assets over which they are amortized on a straight-line basis, as this approximates the pattern in which economic benefits are consumed:

-(iı Amount n thousands) Estimated Useful Life (in years)
+(i Amount in thousands) Estimated Useful Life (in years)

 Total current assets \$ 305

 Identified intangible assets:

-Technology 7,450 4.0
+Technology 5,730 4.0

 Database 4,710 10.0

 Customer relationships 1,110 5.0

-Backlog 100 1.0
+Backlog 470 1.0

 Trademark & trade name 1,390 10.0

 Non-compete agreement 7,340 5.0

-Total intangible assets subject to amortization 22,100 6.0
+Total intangible assets subject to amortization 20,750 6.0

-Goodwill 41,948 Indefinite
+Goodwill 42,844 Indefinite

 Other noncurrent assets 35

-Total assets acquired 64,388
+Total assets acquired 63,934

 Accrued and other liabilities 48

-Deferred tax liability, net 4,109
+Deferred tax liability, net 3,678

-Total liabilities assumed 4,157
+Total liabilities assumed 3,726

-Purchase consideration \$ 60,231
+Purchase consideration \$ 60,208